-Learn the difference between the EasyPress and EasyPress 2 to help you choose the right one.
-They are both irons with different features and price points.
+Learn the difference between the EasyPress and EasyPress 2 to choose the right one.
+They are irons with different features and prices.

 Let’s talk about the EasyPress 2 and the EasyPress and how they are the same and how they are different.
 They each have their own price to help you decide which is best for you.
 I also like to use the EasyPress 2 to speed up two apparel sewing tasks.